swissquote/crafty/README.md

 [![Build Status](https://img.shields.io/travis/swissquote/crafty/master.svg?style=flat-square)](https://travis-ci.org/swissquote/crafty)
 [![npm](https://img.shields.io/npm/dt/@swissquote/crafty.svg?style=flat-square)](https://npmjs.com/package/@swissquote/crafty)

-Crafty is a build configuration manager, Opinionated but configurable, you can use its presets to build your applications with Webpack, Gulp, rollup.js, Babel, ESLint, TypeScript, TSLint, PostCSS, Stylelint and many other tools.
+Crafty is a build configuration manager, Opinionated but configurable, you can use its presets to build your applications with Webpack, Gulp, rollup.js, Babel, ESLint, TypeScript, TSLint, PostCSS, Stylelint and other tools.

-Crafty has a default configuration and provides many possibilities to extend that default configuration.
+Crafty has a default configuration and provides possibilities to extend that default configuration.

 ## Installation and usage